 When I reached Fourth Dan in November 1963, Kise gave me eight pages of detailed anatomy charts, which listed targets and explained—in both Japanese and English—how to attack them.
 I don’t know who originally created them, but they bore Maeshiro’s chop (name stamp), so I know that’s where Kise got them.
 When we went over the charts, I would point to things and he’d show me how to hit it.

 Kise had me wear boguzuki, (protective fighting gear) headgear, and gloves every time we sparred; we occasionally tried to hit each other with weapons, but mostly in the context of drills and one-step self-defense techniques.
-With a weapon, there aren’t many blows exchanged with out causing damage.
+With a weapon, there aren’t many blows exchanged without causing damage.
 If any real fight lasts more than a few seconds, you’re doing something wrong, but that’s especially true with a weapon.
-You can’t strike a person with a razor sharp kama or a sai many times without killing them.
+You can’t strike a person with a razor sharp kama or a sai many times without killing them, or a least doing major damage.

 Now I know that all of those trips to Nakamura’s and Shimabuku’s was part of the representation selection process.

 All good things finally came to an end in late 1964 when I was twenty-one years old.
-I’d been in Okinawa for forty-two months, (three and one half years) training under Kise the whole time, without a break, seven days a week, average of five hours per day.
-I was a Fourth Dan by then, and was working on Fifth with Kise and Soken, when I got orders for my return to the States.
+I’d been in Okinawa for forty-two months, (three and one-half years) training under Kise the whole time, without a break, seven days a week, an average of five hours per day.
+I was a Fourth Dan by then and was working on Fifth with Sensei Kise and Grand Master Hohan Soken, when I got orders for my return to the States.
 I was being sent to Pope Air Force Base at Fort Bragg in Fayetteville, North Carolina.

 After I returned to the states I found out that a friend of mine who’d studied Okinawan Kempo under Sheguru Nakamura, Gary Saluter, was living in Maryland (my home State) too, so we started working out together three or four times a week.